jarviscanada/jarvis_data_eng_CarlaCastaneda/README.md

 # Carla Castaneda .
 Jarvis Consulting

 I am a recent Computer Science graduate from Wilfrid Laurier University with a passion for technology and education.
 I love helping others and learning about the problems that are affecting my community.
-I feel most fulfilled when I can help solve a problem using my creativity while also challenging myself and learning new skills.
-At my current role at Jarvis Consulting I have been able to strengthen my problem solving skills and my knowledge of object oriented programming and APIs, and as well, be able to pick up on so many new technical skills such as bash scripting and Agile development.I am most excited about how artificial Intelligence will progress and help better the lives of people  by providing solutions for many global and local issues.
+As a result, I am most excited about how artificial Intelligence will progress and help better the lives of people  by providing solutions for many global and local issues.I feel most fulfilled when I can help solve a problem using my creativity while also challenging myself and learning new skills.
+At my current role at Jarvis Consulting I have been able to strengthen my problem solving skills and my knowledge of object oriented programming and APIs, and as well, be able to pick up on so many new technical skills such as bash scripting and Agile development.

 ## Skills

-**Proficient:** Python, Node.js, RDBMS/SQL, Java, Git
+**Proficient:** Python, Node.js, Express.js, RDBMS/SQL, Java, Git

-**Competent:** React.js, Express.js, HTML/CSS, Agile/Scrum, C, Android Studio
+**Competent:** React.js, HTML/CSS, Agile/Scrum, C, Android Studio

 **Familiar:** Linux/Bash, Docker, PHP, Pandas, VBA